 Day 2: Rest or do another activity like yoga or light cardio

 Day 5: Workout C.

-Days 6 and 7: Up to you.
+Days 6-7: Up to you.
 Rest.
 Yoga.
 Pilates.
 Practice your push-ups.
 Take a hike.
 Go power shopping.
-“Doesn’t matter to me, but balance things out.
+“Doesn't matter to me but balance things out.
 Resting is just as important,” Fountain says.

 “Below I list ‘bodyweight’ or ‘weighted,’ which means with weights.
-If you are doing this at home, you can certainly do all of these with bodyweight, and I suggest newbies who are not fully comfortable with form start with bodyweight for the first one to two weeks.
+If you are doing this at home, you can certainly do all of these with bodyweight, and I suggest newbies who are not fully comfortable with form start with bodyweight for the first 1-2 weeks.
 Once the form is intact, add weight to the movements,” Fountain explains.